Sakura-sophie/FPGA-quantum-decoder/README.md

 ## Simulation & Testbenches

-Each module has a corresponding testbench in `testbench/`.
+Each module has a corresponding testbench in `testbench/`. simulation often has max timing it can simulate.
+Scale down slowed clock and output_del to 4 and 10 to see logic clearly in waveforms.

 **Running with Vivado XSIM:**
 1. Add the testbench and set it as the simulation top.